scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

   Convergence may also take too much time {{SAHOO2009}}.
 TODO: Is SCION immune form such issues (as there is no convergence)?

 - *Transparency.* SCION end-hosts have full visibility about the inter-domain path their data is forwarded.
-This is a property that is missing in traditional IP networks, where have no visibility nor guarantees on where their traffic is forwarded.
+This is a property that is missing in traditional IP networks, where routing decisions are made by each hop, therefore end-hosts have no visibility nor guarantees on where their traffic is forwarded.
 SCION makes it harder to redirect traffic through an adversary's vantage point.

-- *Fault isolation.* As the SCION routing process is divided in intra-ISD and inter-ISD, faults can have a more limited impact.
+- *Fault isolation.* As the SCION routing process is hierarchically divided in intra-ISD and inter-ISD, faults have a more limited impact.
 On the other hand, a single faulty BGP speaker can adversely impact routing globally.
 TODO: I would be a bit more precise: what kind of fault would be contained?
 A path service going nuts or being compromised?
 And BGP is bad, but maybe we should mention that some of the issues (like hijacking) are mitigated by RPKI.